 Bottom line: This silicone-free primer doesn’t just ditch the silicone, it contains no alcohol or fragrance that could potentially irritate the skin as well.
 It’s designed to smooth skin tone enough that it can be used with makeup or without.
 If you don’t mind doing a touch-up or two during the day, this will keep you looking smooth from sun up till you take off your makeup at night.

 Pros: Hugely moisturizing.

 What’s better than a silicone free primer that won’t clog your pores?
 A silicone free primer that won’t clog your pores and will help you look younger the more you wear it of course!
 Lorac helps reduce fine lines and wrinkles while smoothing out pores.
 This is so great for those of us who battle both wrinkles and blackheads (the unfairest of all skin curses.)

-The formula also contains these other age-defying ingredients: argan oil, shea butter, vitamin E, Ginseng, and Gingko Biloba.
+The formula also contains other powerful age-defying ingredients: argan oil, shea butter, vitamin E, Ginseng, and Gingko Biloba.

 Cons: It absorbs very fast.

 Bottom line: This primer is more for those seeking an improved natural look rather than absolute perfection.
 It goes on light and smooth, so reapplying it throughout the day won’t leave skin feeling muddy.